ONEARMY/community-platform/packages/documentation/docs/Design/our-design-system.md

 ## Figma

-We have an organization in Figma named ONE ARMY with one project for Community Platform, and within that project is one file named [ONE ARMY Community Platform](https://www.figma.com/file/nPDwFo0Ee4wcHvtnEGtAu9/ONE-ARMY-Community-Platform).
+We have an organization in Figma named ONE ARMY with one project for Community Platform, and within that project is one file named [ONE ARMY Community Platform PUBLIC](https://www.figma.com/file/nPDwFo0Ee4wcHvtnEGtAu9/ONE-ARMY-Community-Platform).
 In this file you'll find pages for the following:

 1. Design System
 2. Page Mockups
 3. Features under development, denoted with a number
 4. Empty slots

+<iframe width="100%" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FnPDwFo0Ee4wcHvtnEGtAu9%2FONE-ARMY-Community-Platform-PUBLIC%3Ftype%3Ddesign%26mode%3Ddesign%26t%3DR0gwaHMw71Cbi3nx-1" allowfullscreen></iframe>

 Figma at time of writing has a peculiar limitation on Free Team Projects, on the number of pages you can have in a file.
 We were able to keep all of the pages we had in our file when we migrated though, so we're consolidating our designs to a few pages to be able to make the most of our time in the free tier.
 Please please do not delete any empty slot pages if you're editing the file 🙏🏻.

+** Have a look at our [FIGMA file](https://www.figma.com/file/nPDwFo0Ee4wcHvtnEGtAu9/ONE-ARMY-Community-Platform)**

 ## UI Kit in Storybook